dokku/dokku/docs/installation.md

 ### Custom buildstep build

-Dokku ships with a pre-built version of version of the [buildstep](https://github.com/progrium/buildstep) component by default.
+Dokku ships with a pre-built version of the [buildstep](https://github.com/progrium/buildstep) component by default.
 If you want to build your own version you can specify that with an env variable.